baratine/bartil/README.md

 | Retwis  |  1160 req/s  | 3570 req/s
 | Bartwit |  1140 req/s  | 2790 req/s

 Bache (and in turn Baratine) performs very competitively versus Redis.
-The big difference is that Bache is just Java code packaged within a jar file; you can easily extend Bache with bespoke functionality that better suits your specific application.
+Bache is just Java code packaged within a jar file and you can easily extend Bache with bespoke functionality that better suits your specific application.

 How is Bache Implemented